 Yaroslavl is a well known city within Russia, but unfortunately is not so well known to the wider World.
 Unlike other Russian cities such as Moscow and St. Petersburg, Yaroslavl has no major international airports or ports through which international visitors can gain easy access.

-The former military airport of Tunoshna lies just 11 miles (18 km) south east of Yaroslavl and if this small international airport were to be expanded to accommodate commercial passenger flights, then visiting Yaroslavl would be much easier for the tourist.
-It is hoped that with the 2018 FIFA World Cup being awarded to Russia, and Yaroslavl being one of the venues for the tournament, this will happen in the near future.
+The former military airport of Tunoshna lies just 11 miles (18 km) south east of Yaroslavl and if this small international airport were to be expanded to accommodate more commercial passenger flights, then visiting Yaroslavl would be much easier for the tourist.

 For tourists wishing to visit Yaroslavl, currently the main point of entry is either through Moscow or St. Petersburg, and then via road, rail or waterway.
 To enter Russia, many tourists require a visa, check here for information about Russia Visas (and transit cards).